Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Data and Method

 \subsection{Observational data}

 This study utilizes a sample of 639,359 galaxies selected from the New York University Value-Added Galaxy catalogue \citep[NYU-VAGC;][]{Blanton2005}, based on SDSS DR7 data \citep{York2000, Abazajian2009}.
 Following the methodology of \citet{Shi2016}, we focus on the major continuous region in the Northern Galactic Cap (NGC), confined to celestial coordinates of $111^{\circ} < \alpha < 264^{\circ}$ and $-3^{\circ} < \delta < 68^{\circ}$.
 Within this footprint, a volume-limited sample is defined by applying a redshift range of $0.01 \le z \le 0.12$ and an $r$-band absolute magnitude limit of $^{0.1}M_r - 5 \log h < -20.09$, as illustrated in Figure~\ref{fig:slice_sdss}.
 These magnitudes are K-corrected and evolution-corrected to $z=0.1$ \citep{Blanton2003a, Blanton2003b}.
+This selection yields 158,840 galaxies in real space, corrected for RSD according to the method of \citet{Shi2016}, compared to 158,051 galaxies in the original redshift space.
+The $0.5\%$ discrepancy in galaxy counts arises from individual objects shifting across the survey boundaries during the RSD correction process.

+To briefly summarize the reconstruction pipeline, the identified galaxy groups are adopted as observational proxies for the underlying dark matter haloes \citep{Yang2007}.
+The total peculiar velocity of a galaxy is decomposed into the bulk velocity of its host halo center (associated with the large-scale Kaiser effect) and the internal virialized random motion within the halo (associated with the small-scale Fingers-of-God; FoG effect).
+The large-scale Kaiser distortion is then approximately corrected by reconstructing the bulk velocity field $\boldsymbol{v}_{\mathrm{cen}}(\boldsymbol{k})$ from the halo overdensity field $\delta_{\mathrm h}(\boldsymbol{k})$ in Fourier space via: